The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: Conclusion

 In our paper, we elucidated the multiple functions of the Florence conference, one of which gained formal recognition nearly three decades later when it was retrospectively designated as StatPhys1.
 The conference marked the beginning of the Commission on Thermodynamics and Statistical Mechanics' efforts to forge an international community of physicists dedicated to emerging themes within a sub-discipline, a research field that, as Callen highlighted in 1977, lacked institutional representation at the national level.
 More comprehensively, the Florence conference was instrumental in redefining the Commission's primary role to include the organization of international conferences aimed at both fostering a global community and advancing the sub-discipline.
 This initiative set a precedent together with the meetings of the Commission on Cosmic Rays (Commission C.4 from 1972) and thus became a model for the goals and activities of all subsequent IUPAP topical commissions.

 The community-building impact of the Florence conference was further magnified by the fact that, for many attendees, it was their first opportunity to convene since the devastation of World War II.
 The endeavor to move beyond the war's atrocities and engage in a new communal experience with international peers was likely intensified by the event's setting in Florence, a city celebrated as a jewel of the Renaissance.
-The organizers intentionally chose this location for its symbolic representation of the rejuvenation of international collaboration post-war, thereby amplifying the conference's significance in the collective memory and fostering a spirit of renewal among the scientific community.\footnote{All these aspects emerge clearly from the opening speeches given by Borghi~\cite{borghiParoleDiSaluto1949}, Kramers~\cite{kramersDiscoursOuverture1949}, and Polvani~\cite{polvaniDiscorsoInaugurale1949a}.}
+The organizers intentionally chose this location for its symbolic representation of the rejuvenation of international collaboration post-war, thereby amplifying the conference's significance in the collective memory and fostering a spirit of renewal among the scientific community.\footnote{All these aspects emerge clearly from the opening speeches given by Borghi~(\citeyear{borghiParoleDiSaluto1949}), Kramers~(\citeyear{kramersDiscoursOuverture1949}), and Polvani~(\citeyear{polvaniDiscorsoInaugurale1949a}).}

-The conference held significant importance at the local level as well, serving as the inaugural step in a strategic endeavor by Italian physicists to revitalize Italian physics post-World War II through internationalization.
+The conference held significant importance at the local level as well, serving as the inaugural step in a strategic endeavor by Italian physicists to revitalize Italian physics post-World War II through internationalization and to open up new research fields beyond cosmic rays as well as nuclear and subnuclear physics, the traditional workhorses of the Italian physics community.
 The Florence conference was the first scientific event co-sponsored by IUPAP and the Italian Physical Society, marking the beginning of SIF's forceful campaign to establish itself as a key collaborator with IUPAP in hosting international scientific conferences.
 This series of initiatives not only facilitated the promotion of Italian physics on the international stage but also played a crucial role in internationalizing its premier publication, \textit{Il Nuovo Cimento}.
-Consequently, \textit{Il Nuovo Cimento} ascended to prominence as a leading journal for particle physics in Europe in the subsequent years, reflecting the successful intertwining of local revitalization efforts with the broader objective of international engagement (see~\cite{lalli_crafting_2021}).
+Consequently, \textit{Il Nuovo Cimento} ascended to prominence as a leading journal for particle physics in Europe in the subsequent years, reflecting the successful intertwining of local revitalization efforts with the broader objective of international engagement~\citep[see][]{lalli_crafting_2021}.